Sustainability

 Major CO2 reduction

 The trajectory from Rotterdam to Susteren involves 228 km of waterway distance and 4 km of road transport to the end location.
-With inland waterway transportation, total CO2 emissions amount to 60 kg per TEU.
-CO2 emissions caused by direct road transportation between Rotterdam and Susteren (210 km) amount to 200 kg per TEU.
+With inland waterway transport, total CO2 emissions amount to 60 kg per TEU.
+CO2 emissions caused by direct road transport between Rotterdam and Susteren (210 km) amount to 200 kg per TEU.
 In other words, the modal shift to inland shipping leads to a decrease of 140 kg of CO2 per container, no to mention the traffic congestion that is avoided by keeping the truck off the road.

 Insight and flexibility